mxsgrs/WebApiStarterPack/README.md

 ## Opening

 This project does not cover everything of course.
-It aim to provide the basics.
+It aims to provide the basics and get you going quickly, so you can dive into more complex structure faster.
 Evolving to a Domain Driven Design is possibility or using it in a microservice environment is another one.